MehdiK/mehdik.github.io/_posts/2011-01-13-orm-anti-patterns-part-4-persistence-domain-model.md

 Confusing persistence model with domain model has to be one of the most common mistakes in ORM usage.
 "
 ---
+This post is part of my [ORM anti-pattern series](/orm-anti-patterns-series).
+If you like this post, make sure you check out other posts too.

 First some definition to make sure we are on the same page:

 ####Persistence Model (PM)
 For the sake of this article I am going to call the set of ORM entities in a project the Persistence Model of that project.
 It is the set of entities mapped to your database using an ORM framework.

 ####Domain Model (DM)
 It is your domain entities.
 This is where OOD fits into your code and where you code business logic.
 DM in this context does not necessarily mean fully fledged Domain Model from DDD.